Image Item

 Combined Hearing Loss

-The symptoms of hearing loss can vary depending on the type of hearing loss, the cause of hearing loss, and the degree of loss.
+The symptoms of hearing loss can vary from type, cause, and degree of loss.

 Difficulty understanding everyday conversation